-On Wood and Ways to Die in the Islands
+On Death and Trees in the Tropics

 “Dad, what was your dad’s name?”

 “I don’t know.”

 “When did Arthur die?”

 “I don’t remember.”

 I know very little about my grandfather Arthur Westerman.
 In the only photo I’ve seen, he is tall and handsome and serious, with a delicate mouth, killer cheekbones and light, silky looking hair.
 He’s wearing a suit, sitting in a fancy chair like a gentleman of leisure.
 But he was never that.
 He was a sailor.
 A fisherman.
 And a street performer, it turns out.
 This is news to me.

 “He was a performer?”